Itinerary – 13 Day Central Australia Tour 2021

 Katherine – Darwin

-This morning explore the Nitmiluk National Park aboard the Katherine Gorge whilst enjoying a leisurely cruise to the second gorge aboard a purposebuilt vessel.
-After sightseeing around Katherine, Darwin is our destination.
-Accommodation for the next two nights is at the Travelodge Resort Darwin (Phone 08 8946 0111).
+This morning explore the Nitmiluk National Park aboard the Katherine Gorge whilst enjoying a leisurely cruise to the second gorge aboard a purpose built vessel.
+After sightseeing around Katherine, Darwin is our destination Accommodation for the next two nights is at the Travelodge Resort Darwin (Ph: 08 8946 0111).
+Tonight enjoy dinner at a restaurant of your own choosing and your leisure as you have the opportunity to explore Darwin (own expense)

 Darwin and Surrounds

-The agenda for today includes a visit to the Adelaide River for a jumping crocodile cruise!
-Afterwards we can go sightseeing including East Point Military Reserve, The exclusive Cullen Bay Marina and the Darwin Museum.
+The agenda for today includes an exciting visit to Adelaide River for a jumping crocodile cruise!
+These strong and powerful reptiles essentially ‘jump’ out of the later!
+Afterwards we can go sightseeing around Darwin city including East Point Military Reserve and the exclusive Cullen Bay Marina.
 This afternoon enjoy the best Darwin has to offer, you may like to relax by the pool, wonder the esplanade or the mall is just a short walk from our accommodation.

 Darwin – Home

 This morning we will make our way to the airport to board our flight back to Sydney.
-Having arrived at Sydney our coach will be waiting to return you to your designated drop-off destination.
+Having arrived at Sydney our coach will be waiting to return you to your home or other specified drop off destination.